craftercms/docs/source/developers/plugins/plugin-descriptor.rst

         - community
         - enterprise

-where the following fields are required:
+The following fields are required:

 - ``descriptorVersion`` - The version of the format for this file which is currently 2
 - ``plugin.type`` - ``blueprint`` or ``site`` depending on the type of plugin you're building.